PupoSDC/wheat-union/README.md

 Adding a simple node.js server instead of json server would allow us to be actually able to bundle this application in a docker image and deploy it somewhere.

+There is no fallback for missed API calls.
+If the API is down the user will simply not see anything.
+An error boundary should be designed and included in the application to show this kind of information to the user

 ## Technical Decisions